lhypds/tcopy/README.md

 `tcopy`
 Usage: tcopy [copy|paste|install|uninstall|update|setup|start|stop|restart|info|-v|--version|-h|--help|<text>]

+* Copy

+`tcopy`
+Copy the current clipboard text to the server or storage's clipboard.

 `tcopy <text>` or `tcopy copy <text>`
-Copy the specified text to the clipboard and send it to the server or storage's clipboard text file.
+Copy the specified text to the clipboard and send it to the server or storage's clipboard.

 `tcopy -f <file_path>` or `tcopy copy -f <file_path>`
 For server mode, it will copy the file path to the server's clipboard file.
-For storage, it will copy the file to the shared storage, and copy the file path to the shared storage's clipboard file.
+For storage mode, it will copy the file to the shared storage, and copy the file path to the shared storage's clipboard file.

+* Paste

 `tcopy paste`
 Get the current text from the server/storage and copy it to the local clipboard.